wp-plugins/securimage-wp-reg/readme.txt

 * [Securimage-WP-Fixed](http://wordpress.org/plugins/securimage-wp-fixed/) plugin installed and working.
 Old version of this plugin you can find [here](https://www.phpcaptcha.org/download/wordpress-plugin/).

+####Donate or help?
+If you want to ensure the future development and support of this plugin, you can make donation [on this page](http://jehy.ru/articles/donate/) or just write about this plugin in your blog.

 == Installation ==

 Installation of Securimage-WP-REG is simple.